AmbiqAI/heartkit/docs/guides/heartkit-demo.md

 7. In the device dashboard, tap the BLE( :material-bluetooth: ) icon to connect to the device.

 8. If this is a new device, go to the "Settings" and configure the dashboard Tiles.
+Upload the [dashboard configuration file](https://github.com/AmbiqAI/tileio-demos/blob/d4a6806e404dab04eaf30db92fa2ae1d6d474c79/assets/dashboard-configs/hk-dashboard-config.json)

 9. After 5 seconds, live data should start streaming to the Tileio app.